raphlinus/raphlinus.github.io/_posts/2024-01-29-good-parallel-computer.md

 date:   2024-01-29 10:30:42 -0800
 categories: [gpu]
 ---
+The GPU in your computer is about 10 times more powerful than the CPU.
+For real-time graphics rendering and machine learning, you are enjoying that power, and doing those workloads on a CPU is not viable.
+Why aren't we exploiting that power for other workloads?
+What prevents a GPU from being a more general purpose computer.

+I believe there are two main things holding it back.
+One is an impoverished execution model, which makes certain tasks difficult or impossible to do efficiently; GPUs excel at big blocks of data with predictable shape, such as dense matrix multiplication, but struggle when the workload is dynamic.
+Second, our languages and tools are inadequate.
+Programming a parallel computer is just a lot harder.

+Modern GPUs are also extremely complex, and getting more so rapidly.
+New features such as mesh shaders and work graphs are two steps forward one step back; for each new capability there is a basic task that isn't fully supported.

+I believe a simpler, more powerful parallel computer is possible, and that there are signs in the historical record.
+In an slightly alternate universe, we would have those computers now, and be doing the work of designing algorithms and writing programs to run well on them, for a very broad range of tasks.

+In April, I gave a colloquium at the UCSC CSE program with the same title [TODO: link].
+This blog is a companion to that.

+## The robust dynamic memory problem

+Vello, one of the main things I've been working on for years, is an advanced 2D vector graphics renderer.
+The CPU uploads a scene description in a simplified binary SVG-like format, then the compute shaders take care of the rest, producing a 2D rendered image at the end.
+The compute shaders parse tree structures, do advanced computational geometry for [stroke expansion], and sorting-like algorithms for binning.
+Internally, it's essentially a simple compiler, producing a separate optimized byte-code like program for each 16x16 pixel tile, then interpreting those programs.
+What it cannot do, a problem I am increasingly frustrated by, is run in bounded memory.
+Each stage produces intermediate data structures, and the number and size of these structures depends on the input in an unpredictable way.
+For example, changing a single transform in the encoded scene can result in profoundly different rendering plans.

+The problem is that the buffers for the intermediate results need to be allocated (under CPU control) before kicking off the pipeline.
+There are a number of imperfect solutions.
+We could estimate memory requirements on the CPU before starting a render, but that's expensive and may not be precise, resulting either in failure or waste.
+We could try a render, detect failure, and retry if buffers were exceeded, but doing readback from GPU to CPU is a big performance problem, and creates a significant architectural burden on other engines we'd interface with.

+I can think of a number of ways to solve this problem well, unsupported by existing GPUs.
+Basically, we want to run an analysis pass (on GPU), producing a schedule that runs in bounded memory.

+Of course, the best way to avoid buffer allocation problems for intermediate data structures is to store them in queues which can be drained as they fill, rather than buffers that have to store all of the intermediate objects for the entire scene before the next stage in the pipeline can run.
+The [GRAMPS] paper from 2009 suggests this direction, as did the [Brook] project, a predecessor to CUDA.

+## Possible solutions to robust dynamic memory

+There are a lot of potential solutions to running Vello-like algorithms in bounded memory; most have a fatal flaw on hardware today.
+It's interesting to speculate about changes that would unlock the capability.

+### Work graphs; fine-grained GPU-directed dispatch

+Possibly the biggest advance in making GPU execution models less limited is work graphs.
+In a work graph, many shaders execute at the same time, connected through queues.
+When a node outputs enough items, the GPU launches a workgroup to consume that input.
+The configuration of the graph is extremely flexible, and there are options for aggregating.

+However, work graphs in their current state have significant limitations.
+The big one is the lack of any kind of ordering guarantee.
+In fact, you cannot capture the semantics of a standard vertex + fragment shader pipeline in work graphs, as the former guarantees that fragments will be blended in the order of primitives in the buffer, while work graphs give no ordering guarantees at all.
+(For a fascinating discussion of how GPU hardware preserves the blend order guarantee, see [A trip through the Graphics Pipeline part 9]).

+A fascinating look into actual implementation of work graphs on real GPU hardware is Hans Kristian's notes on [Workgraphs in vkd3d-proton].

+## Parallel computers of the past

+The lack of a good parallel computer today is especially frustrating because there were some promising designs in the past, which failed to catch on for various complex reasons, leaving us with overly complex and limited GPUs, and extremely limited AI accelerators.

+### Connection Machine

+I'm listing this not because it's a particularly promising design, but because it expressed the dream of a good parallel computer in the clearest way.
+The first Connection Machine shipped in 1985, and contained up to 64k processors, connected in a hypercube network.
+The number of individual threads is large even by today's standards, though each individual processor was extremely underpowered.

+Perhaps more than anything else, the CM spurred tremendous research into parallel algorithms.
+The pioneering work by Blelloch on [prefix sum] was largely done on the Connection Machine, and I find early paper on [sorting on CM-2] to be quite fascinating.

+Image?

+### Cell

+Another important pioneering parallel computer was Cell, which shipped as part of the PlayStation 3 in 2006.
+That device shipped in fairly good volume (about 87.4 million units), and had fascinating application including [high performance computing][PlayStation 3 cluster], but was a dead end; the Playstation 4 would have a fairly vanilla Radeon GPU.

+Probably one of the biggest challenges in the Cell was the programming model.
+In the version shipped on the PS3, there were 8 parallel cores, each with 256kB of static RAM, and each with 128 bit wide vector SIMD.
+The programmer would have to manually copy data into local SRAM, where a kernel would then do some computation.
+There was little or no support for high level programming; thus people wanting to target this platform had to painstakingly architect and implement parallel algorithms.

+All that said, the Cell basically met my requirements for a "good parallel computer."
+The individual cores could run effectively arbitrary programs, and there was a global job queue.

+The Cell had approximately 200 GFLOPS of total throughput, which was impressive at the time, but pales in comparison to modern GPUs or even a modern CPU (Intel i9-13900K is approximately 850 GFLOPS, with a top of the line Zen 5).

+### Larrabee

+// Old stuff follows

 Much of my research over the past few years has been 2D vector graphics rendering on GPUs.
 That work goes well, but I am running into the limitations of GPU hardware and programming interfaces, and am starting to see hints that a much better parallel computer may be possible.
 At the same time, I see some challenges regarding actually getting there.
 This essay will explore both in depth.

 I should qualify, the workload I care about is unusual in a number of respects.
 Most game workloads involve rasterization of a huge number of triangles, and most AI workloads involve multiplication of large matrices, both very conceptually simple operations.
 By contrast, 2D rendering has a lot of intricate, conditional logic, and is very compute intensive compared with the raw memory bandwidth needed.
 Compute shaders on modern GPUs can handle the conditional logic quite well, but lack *agility,* which to me means the ability to make fine-grained scheduling decisions.
 I believe agility